 Banking on Success

-frugal, the G.I.
-Bill offered me an opportunity to advance my education.
-He entered
+"Being naturally frugal, the G.I.
+Bill offered me an opportunity to advance my education."

-Gate University, and graduated with a M.B.A. in Business Administration.
+He entered Golden Gate University, and graduated with an MBA.

 In 1959, Richard began his path to bank management excellence and fame.
 Moving to San Francisco with his pregnant wife, Barbara, he took his first job.
-With the necessity of providing for three, Rosenberg began working for Crocker-Anglo Bank as a publicity assistant, and, subsequently, for a Wells Fargo Bank.
+With the necessity of providing for three, Rosenberg began working for Crocker-Anglo Bank as a publicity assistant, and then for Wells Fargo Bank.

 Richard would hop on a Greyhound bus and go to night school at Golden Gate University.
 He had already found a natural interest in marketing and advertising.
 As an undergraduate, he had taken a couple of marketing courses and found the creative potential of marketing an area that captured his imagination.

-In 1987, he became Vice-Chairman of the Bank of America in San Francisco.
-And three short years later, Richard M. Rosenberg was ushered into the top spot at Bank of America: Chairman and CEO.
+In 1987, he became vice-chairman of the Bank of America in San Francisco.
+Three short years later, Richard M. Rosenberg was ushered into the top spot at Bank of America -- chairman and CEO.

 Rosenberg had stressed and practiced during his banking years what he termed the three fundamental components of success.
-His list includes: 1) an unshakeable commitment to quality control, 2) strategic investment in human resources by putting the right people in the right positions and developing their talents, and 3) using technology to enhance convenience and efficiency.
-His ability to put these components into practice, paired with his years of success and innovation in banking despite his meager upbringing helped Rosenberg earn the Horatio Alger Award as a distinguished American in 2007.
+His list includes: 1) an unshakable commitment to quality control; 2) strategic investment in human resources by putting the right people in the right positions and developing their talents; and 3) using technology to enhance convenience and efficiency.
+His ability to put these components into practice, paired with his years of success and innovation in banking, helped Rosenberg earn the Horatio Alger Award as a distinguished American in 2007.

 Richard and Barbara Rosenberg share a love of giving back to the community.
 They regard participating in organizations as a personal value and dedication.